TokyoWars/arcade-legends-3-batocera/docs/controls.md

 depending on the game.

-Because the AL3 bridge already produces relative movement, that input can also be used by games that expect spinner-style movement.
+Because the AL3 bridge already produces relative movement, the original trackball can provide the relative input path needed by some of those games.

-Some games still require a game-specific emulator setting.
+Certain games still require game-specific emulator settings.

-For example, Tempest required MAME mouse input to be enabled.
+Tempest is one example.

-That configuration is documented in:
+Its working configuration is documented in:

 [game-fixes.md](game-fixes.md)

-The important design rule is to keep such fixes game-specific when the rest of the cabinet already works correctly.
+The project deliberately keeps these fixes game-specific when the rest of the cabinet already works correctly.

 ---

 ## Cabinet Exit Control

-The bridge creates a separate:

-    AL3 Hotkeys

-device for cabinet-level system functions.

-The verified bridge maps the cabinet EXIT control to:
+The original cabinet EXIT control is handled directly by the AL3 bridge.

-    KEY_EXIT

-This keeps the exit function separate from Player 1 and Player 2 gameplay buttons.

-The intended behavior is:
+EXIT by itself behaves normally:

     EXIT
-    → leave the current game and return to EmulationStation
+    → Exit the current game and return to EmulationStation

+The working bridge does not simply emit a raw exit key and hope the emulator interprets it correctly.

+Instead, when EXIT is released, the bridge invokes:

+    hotkeygen --send exit

+This uses Batocera's normal hotkey mechanism to exit the current emulator. :contentReference[oaicite:2]{index=2}

 ---

 ## Cabinet Volume Control

-A cabinet-level volume-control shortcut was also used during the build so volume could be changed without adding dedicated physical volume buttons.
+The cabinet also provides volume adjustment without adding dedicated physical volume buttons.

+The original EXIT button doubles as a modifier for Player 1 Up and Down.

-The intended cabinet behavior was:
+The behavior is:

     EXIT + Player 1 UP
     → Volume Up